Compact low cost pressure transmitter or process smart pressure transmitter?

 So, they cannot be installed in the application for which these parameters are paramount.

-A pressure sensor can be used for many different applications in manufacturing and industry, which one should you choose for your application?
+A pressure transmitter be used for many different applications in manufacturing and industry, but which one should you choose for your application?

 There are different things to consider when deciding on what type of sensor would work best for your project: pressure range, accuracy, performance, output signal, process temperature, nature of the fluid, and the price range.